nosas/blog/minimax_mancala/article.md

 ## Mancala simulator

 I wrote a simple, CLI Mancala game simulator in Python.
 The code can be found on [my GitHub repo](https://github.com/nosas/blog/tree/mancala/minimax_mancala/code).
-An example of the simluator can be seen below.
+An example of the simulator can be seen below.

 The top-most row is the indices of Player 1's pits.
 The following row is Player 1's pits initialized with 4 seeds.